Managing Peel’s drinking water quality

 - The Cheltenham Drinking Water System

 Peel is the owner of Arthur P. Kennedy and Lorne Park Water Treatment Plants.
 The Ontario Clean Water Agency (OCWA) has been contracted as the Operating Authority for these systems.
 Find out more information on the OCWAs Management System and Policy.

 Peel Region developed and implemented a Water Operational Plan that documents our efforts in:

 - Enhancing policies and procedures to effectively manage Peel’s drinking water operations.

 - Continuously testing and checking Peel’s drinking water.

-- Consistently improving all aspects of water treatment and distribution, from source to tap.
+- Continually and consistently improving all aspects of water treatment and distribution, from source to tap.